virgesmith/UKCensusAPI/README.md

 ## Usage

-Firstly users can execute a one-off interactive query where the user specifies:
+### Interactive Query

+The first thing users may want to do is an interactive query where the user simply specifies the name of a census table.
+The script will then iterate over the categories within the table , prompting the user to select the categories and values they are interested in.

+The user is then prompted to (optionally) specify a geography for the data - a geographical region and a resolution.

+Finally, if the user has specified the geography, the script will ask the user if they want to  download the data.

+The script will then produce the following files:

-- a census table
+- a json file containing the table metadata
-- the fields and categories required in the output
-- (optionally) geographical coverage and resolution
-- (optionally, if geography has been selected) whether to immediately download and cache the data

-This produces:
 - python and R code snippets that build the query and call this package to download the data
 - (optionally, depending on above selections) the data itself (which is cached)

+These files are all saved in the cache directory (default is `/tmp/UKCensusAPI`).

-The code snippets are designed to be copy/pasted into user code, or the (cached) data can simply be loaded by user code.
+The code snippets are designed to be copy/pasted into user code.
+The (cached) data and metadata can simply be loaded by user code as required.

-Note for R users - the interactive query functionality does not work within RStudio (due to its redirection of stdin), use a standalone R session.
+Note for R users - there is no direct R script for the interactive query largely due to the fact it will not work from within RStudio (due to the way it redirects stdin).

+### Data reuse

+Existing cached data is always used in preference to downloading.
+The data is stored locally using a filename based on the table name and md5 hash of the query used to download the data.
+This way, different queries on the same table can be stored.

+To force the data to be downloaded, just delete the cached data.

+### Query Reuse

+The code snippets can simply be inserted into user code, and the metadata (json) can be used as a guide for modifying the query, either manually or automatically.

+### Switching Geography

 Existing queries can easily be modified to switch to a different geographical area and/or a different geographical resolution.

+This allows, for example, users to write models where the geographical coverage and resolution can be user inputs.

 Examples are provided in [`geoquery.py`](examples/geoquery.py) and [`geoquery.R`](examples/geoquery.R).

-#### Code
+## Code

-- `NomiswebApi.py` - python class containing the API functionality
+- [`NomiswebApi.py`](ukcensusapi/NomiswebApi.py) - python class containing the core API functionality:
+- - conversion from ONS table names geographical codes to the nomisweb internal equivalents.
+- - compression of geographic code lists into the shortest possible form (to minimise http header size issues).
+- - metadata, geographical, and data queries.
+- - appending the user's API key to queries.
+- - retrieving and cacheing of data.
-- `NomiswebApi.R` - R equivalent of above
+- [`NomiswebApi.R`](R/NomiswebApi.R) - R wrapper for the above above python class.
+- [`Query.py`](ukcensusapi/Query.py) - python class containing the query functionality
+- [`Package.R`](R/Package.R) - R code that initialises the python module
-- `query.py` - interactive python script for building queries and downloading data for later use, can be called from R
+- [`interactive.py`](inst/scripts/interactive.py) - interactive python script for building queries and downloading data for later use
+- [`geoquery.py`](inst/examples/geoquery.py) - example code illustrating how the geography of an existing query can be easily modified
+- [`geoquery.py`](inst/examples/geoquery.py) - R version of the above

 Queries have three distinct subtypes:

 - metadata: query a table for the fields and categories it contains
-- geographic: retrieve a list of area codes of a particular type within a given region of another (larger) type.
+- geography: retrieve a list of area codes of a particular type within a given region of another (larger) type.
 - data: retrieve data from a table using a query built from the metadata and geography.

 Data is cached locally to avoid unnecessary requests to nomisweb.co.uk.